JohnXLivingston/peertube-plugin-livechat/documentation/common.md

 If you don't want te enable the feature for all videos, you can use this field to list videos UUIDs.
 You can add comments: everything rights to the # character will be stripped off, as for empty lines.

+### Hide the chat for anonymous users

+If checked, anonymous Peertube users won't see the chat.

+Note: for now this feature simply hide the chat.
+In a future release, the chat will be replaced by a message saying «please log in to [...]».
+See [v5.7.0 Release Notes](https://github.com/JohnXLivingston/peertube-plugin-livechat/blob/main/CHANGELOG.md#570) for more information.

 ### Webchat iframe style attribute

 You can add some custom styles that will be added to the iframe.